 An exploration of the elements of managing sport at the professional level, including: careers, economics, sports law, communication, personnel issues, marketing, TV, and Christianity in sports.
-Offered periodically.
-Prerequisite: MANA 3301.
+Periodically.
+Prerequisite: MANA 3301 (S-L).

 MANA 4315 (3-3-0) International Travel in Management